sungsoo/sungsoo.github.io/_posts/2015-04-20-catalyst-optimizer.md

   case Add(left, right) => q"${compile(left)} + ${compile(right)}"
 }
 ```
-The strings beginning with `q` are quasiquotes, meaning that although
+The strings beginning with `q` are *quasiquotes*, meaning that although
 they look like strings, they are parsed by the Scala compiler at compile
 time and represent ASTs for the code within.
 Quasiquotes can have
 variables or other ASTs spliced into them, indicated using `$` notation.